 Then use the spray bottle to generously spray each one.
 The paper towels will help contain the mess.
 (My son loves using his squirt gun sprayer from this Qixels set.)

 The water will cause the colors to quickly spread and blend together.
 This was one of my son’s favorite parts of this craft.

 After spraying them, let the coffee filters dry completely.

 Once they are dry, fold the coffee filters in half.
 Then fold them in half again, and one more time.
 Use scissors to cut out your snowflakes.

 I love how the coffee filter suncatcher my daughter colored in a rainbow pattern turned out.
 It reminds me of a classic tie-dye shirt.

-This tie-dyed snowflake craft looks beautiful hanging in our sunny kitchen window.
+These tie-dyed coffee filter snowflake suncatchers look beautiful hanging in our sunny kitchen window.